rcc-uchicago/murals/questions.md

 ## Basic UI

-As for the basic user interface, would the following suffice:
+As for the basic user interface, would the following suffice?

 * upper half of page reflects image filtering widgets
   * a map of the chicago region with image markers would be the dominant widget